 We consider the stable return of our profits to shareholders to be one of our most important management issues and, before providing dividends, we comprehensively assess profit conditions and the dividend payout ratio, and also consider improvement of financial conditions, prior investments for technical innovation and business development, and retained earnings.
-Proposed year-end dividends for the 159th term are as described below.
-Since we have paid interim dividends of 130 yen per share, the amount of annual dividend per share will be 260 yen.
+Proposed year-end dividends for the 160th term are as described below.